AlvaroRodriguezDelRio/NovFamilies/README.md

 # NovFamilies
-Scripts used for generating the results presented in Functional and evolutionary significance of unknown genes from uncultivated taxa.
+Scripts used for generating the results presented in Functional and evolutionary significance of unknown genes from uncultivated taxa, and supplementary tables in the manuscript (``Sul.tables.xlsx``).

 ## Database building